Summer Institutes: Teaching the Humanities through Art

 The Smithsonian American Art Museum is pleased to offer a limited number of $500 scholarships per Institute.
-Scholarships may be used to cover selected participants' registration, travel, and lodging expenses, as well as other potential costs of attendance.
-To apply for a scholarship, submit the following to AmericanArtInstitutes@si.edu with the subject line "Summer Institute Scholarship" by April 29, 2015:
+Scholarships may be used to cover selected participants’ registration, travel, and lodging expenses, as well as other potential costs of attendance.
+To apply for a scholarship, submit the following to AmericanArtInstitutes@si.edu with the subject line "Summer Institute Scholarship."
+The scholarship application deadline is April 29, 2015:

 - One-page letter addressing:

 - Your interest in the Institute

 - How you anticipate applying lessons learned to your work

 - Letter of recommendation written by and emailed from a teaching colleague or school administrator addressing your collaborative spirit and creative contributions as an educator

 Scholarship recipients will be notified via email by May 6, 2015.

 If you are interested in receiving graduate credit for your participation in the Institute, please contact AmericanArtInstitutes@si.edu for more information.

 Upon request, museum staff will provide documentation of participation including total contact hours.